kalandjl/llm-from-scratch/README.md

 ## Training

-My model was trained on the source code for the `requests` python library - which is arround 10,000 lines in size - with the goal of making a model that would generate code resembling text.
+My model was trained on the source code for the `requests` python library - which is arround 10,000 lines in size - with the goal of making a model that would generate text resembling code.

 Here's the training schedule of my base model.
 This took over 24 hours!
 ![alt text](images/ss_1.png)